SpeechColab/Leaderboard/README.md

 ----------
 ## How to submit your own benchmarking request?
+To submit your model to leaderboard, you need to prepare 3 things:
+1. a Dockerfile that delivers an implemention of Minimal Benchmarking Interface(MBI)
+2. a model resource directory, containing your models, configs etc.
+3. fill a submission form with your refered ID, title, submission data, model architecture etc.

+detailed informations:
 ### Step 1: implement Minimal Benchmarking Interface(MBI) through a Dockerfile.
 ```
-/app/speechio/leaderboard/MBI <input_audio_list> <output_recognition_result> 2> <log>
+/app/speechio/leaderboard/MBI <input_audio_list> <output_recognition_result> 2> <log_file>
 ```
 * we call above command `Minimal Benchmarking Interface(MBI)`, and this is the only concept you need to know to submit your benchmarking request.
 * `/app/speechio/leaderboard/MBI` is a program provided by submitters through a `Dockerfile`.
-Besides the "MBI" program, Dockerfile should also handle MBI's dependencies(e.g., python? conda? pip requirements? kaldi? pytorch? tensorflow? or a github repo?).
+Besides the "MBI" program, Dockerfile should also handle MBI's dependencies(e.g., python? conda? pip requirements? kaldi? pytorch? tensorflow? espnet? or a github repo?).
 SpeechIO will build a Docker image accordingly, and instantiate a container to call above MBI in benchmarking pipeline.
 * MBI can be `a bash/python script`(requires a shebang line at the beginning), `a C/C++ binary`, or even `a symbolic link to a program` with executable file permission.
 * MBI can call any other program internally(say, MBI is a bash script calling multiple python programs, which call other C++ libraries)
 * MBI accepts a list of audio files and output their recognition results.